sadcitizen/doremi/src/date/is-tomorrow/readme.md

 # isTomorrow(date): Boolean

-Checks if a date is tomorrow.
+Checks if the given date is tomorrow.

 ## Usage